Skip to content

 If your dog has more than two seizures in a 24-hour period or a seizure that lasts more than three minutes, it is considered an emergency.
 Take your dog to a veterinarian immediately.
 If a seizure is sustained for more than three minutes, do NOT wait for it to end.
 The longer the seizure goes on, the higher the risk of serious and potentially fatal complications.

-If you think your dog is poisoned, this is also considered an emergency situation.
+If you think your dog has come into contact with a toxin that causes dog seizures, this is also considered an emergency situation.
 Stay calm, but act quickly:

 1. Call your vet or a veterinary poison control service (below)